This story was originally published on July 9th, 2019

-This, she adds, comes in part from how management structures the space (Is it ADA accessible?
-Is the bathroom available for all customers?), but also from servers and how they can use body language like eye contact to create a sense of welcoming and acknowledgment of all customers, even during busy shifts.
+“Nonverbal hospitality means making sure you have all of the tools in place to communicate a sense of welcoming from the moment a customer arrives,” they say.
+They add this comes in part from how management structures the space (Is it ADA accessible?
+Is the bathroom available for all customers?) but also from workers and how they use body language like eye contact to create a sense of welcoming and acknowledgment of all customers, even during busy shifts.

-Grimm says that a beneficial hospitality program should “put service workers in a position where they are supported by their team and can give support to customers quickly and efficiently, but with an eye toward showing care, attention, and respect to customers who are likely to face micro- and macro-aggressions in many of their everyday interactions.”
+Grimm says that a practical hospitality program should “put service workers in a position where they are supported by their team and can give support to customers quickly and efficiently, but with an eye toward showing care, attention, and respect to customers who are likely to face micro- and macro-aggressions in many of their everyday interactions.”